 CMS is also clarifying that, if your state increases the number of section 1915(c) waiver slots and enrolls additional individuals who are not already Medicaid eligible into the waiver program as a result, the state will have an increase in non-HCBS Medicaid expenditures as a result of the increase in waiver program enrollment.
 In this situation, the state can use the funds attributable to the increased FMAP to pay for community-based Medicaid expenditures, including community-based state plan services not listed in Appendix B, for individuals who become Medicaid eligible because of the state increase in the number of waiver slots as part of a state's activities to expand, enhance, or strengthen HCBS under ARP section 9817.
-However, your state cannot use the funds attributable to the increased FMAP to pay for institutional services for those individuals, as this would be inconsistent with the intent of ARP section 9817.
+However, your state cannot use the funds attributable to the increased FMAP to pay for those individuals, as this would be inconsistent with the intent of ARP section 9817.
+Your state should clearly indicate in the spending plan and narrative if the state is using the funds attributable to the increased FMAP to pay for community-based state plan services not listed in Appendix B for individuals who become Medicaid eligible because of these individuals, as this would be inconsistent with the intent of ARP section 9817.
 Your state should clearly indicate in the spending plan and narrative if the state is using the funds attributable to the increased FMAP to pay for community-based state plan services not listed in Appendix B for individuals who become Medicaid eligible because of the increase in the number of waiver slots.